 - Hard Sippy Cups

-The summer can be brutal, especially below the Mason-Dixon line.
-I hope we helped you figure out some solutions to keep your littles safe, and cool during these hot summer months.
+The summer can be brutal.
+I hope some of the solutions here can help keep your littles safe and cool during these hot summer months.

 Originally written by Kim Robinson.
 Edits maintained by CSFTL.